kalibera/rchk/README.md

 from the trunk.
 Today native installation on Linux (tested on Ubuntu, Debian and Fedora) is so easy that it is preferable over the virtual machine installation on those systems: one gets the latest fixes, and it is also much faster to install and takes much less space.
+On Windows, the automated installation into VirtualBox is the only tested option.

 Note that the automated installation may take long, as it will be downloading an Ubuntu image and installing the R build dependencies to the